Vortextbloons/Runtime-Arena/docs/ALL.md

 # Architecture Overview

-Runtime Arena is a cross-language benchmarking system that runs equivalent workloads in Rust, Go, TypeScript, Python, and Lua (LuaJIT), validates their output, records metrics, and stores immutable JSON results.
+Runtime Arena is a cross-language benchmarking system that runs equivalent workloads in Rust, Go, TypeScript, Python, Lua (LuaJIT), and C++, validates their output, records metrics, and stores immutable JSON results.

 ## System Components